Immunization Delivery for Pharmacists

 Participants can log in and access the learning materials 24 hours/day-7 days/week, at their convenience.

-Prior to receiving their statement of credit, all participants must produce documentation of CPR or BLS certification.
+Prior to receiving their statement of credit, all participants must produce documentation of current CPR or BLS certification.
 CPR/BLS does not need to be completed prior to the live program.
 However, the statement of credit will be held until the documentation is provided.

 - Targeting & Screening